 Does Lyft’s Commission apply to tolls?

-Tolls paid by passengers are not subject to Lyft’s Commission, so the full toll amount is added to driver earnings.
+Tolls paid by passengers aren't subject to Lyft’s Commission, so the full toll amount is added to driver earnings.

 Can passengers pay for tolls with cash?